ministryofjustice/probation-offender-search-indexer/README.md

       }
     }
 ```
-would be a valid state
+would be a valid state since the `MessagesOnDLQ` would be zero

-The build can either left to run cancelled using
+The build can either be left to run or cancelled using the following endpoint

  ```